 In March 2020, the FASB issued ASU 2020-04, Facilitation of the Effects of Reference Rate Reform on Financial Reporting, which provides temporary optional expedients and exceptions to the GAAP guidance on contract modifications and hedge accounting to ease the financial reporting burdens of the expected market transition from the LIBOR and other interbank offered rates to alternative reference rates, such as the Secured Overnight Financial Rate.
 If certain criteria are met, entities can elect not to apply certain modification accounting requirements to contracts affected by what the guidance calls reference rate reform.
 An entity that makes this election would not have to remeasure the contract at the modification date or reassess a previous accounting determination.
 In January 2021, the FASB issued ASU 2021-01, Reference Rate Reform (Topic 848), which clarifies that certain optional expedients and exceptions in Topic 848 for contract modifications and hedge accounting apply to derivatives that are affected by the discounting transition.
 These updates can be adopted at any time before December 31, 2022.
-The Company is currently evaluating the potential impact these updates may have on its Unaudited Consolidated Financial Statements.
+The Company's term facility and revolving credit facility bear interest at rates based on LIBOR, and the dividend rate on the Company's redeemable senior preferred stock is also based on LIBOR.
+The Company is evaluating the potential impact these updates may have on its Unaudited Consolidated Financial Statements.